markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

 The final step of the process is to submit your files and/or URLs to search engines.
 Dynamic Media Classic cannot do this step for you; however, assuming you submit the URL and not the XML file itself, your feed should be updated the next time your file is generated and a publish occurs.

 The method for submitting to your search engine will vary, however for Google you use Google Webmaster Tools.
-Once there, go to **Site Configuration \&gt; Sitemaps** , and click the **Submit a Sitemap** button.
+Once there, go to **Site Configuration > Sitemaps** , and click the **Submit a Sitemap** button.
 Here you can place the Dynamic Media Classic URL to your SEO file(s).

 ### Video SEO Report

 Dynamic Media Classic provides a report to show you how many videos were successfully included in the files, and more importantly, which were not included due to errors.
-To access the report, go to **Setup \&gt; Application Setup \&gt; Video SEO \&gt; Report**.
+To access the report, go to **Setup > Application Setup > Video SEO > Report**.

 ![image](assets/video-overview/video-overview-9.jpg)